 There’s a reason that your nostrils twitch and wrinkle and shrivel up when you walk within 15 feet of a nail salon.
 You know that chemical-y smell?
 It’s a cocktail of toxic chemicals.

 You wouldn’t think that such scary nail polish could be sold on shelves all over the country – and not just sold – but flying off the shelves!
 We do have strict laws in Australia.
-But they’re labeling laws.
+But they’re labelling laws.
 Companies do not actually have to alert consumers to the possible risks around the ingredients and chemicals used in such products – they’re only obliged to label them.
 On top of that, chemicals that have been banned from nail polishes in Europe are still considered safe in Australia.
 Do you really want to take the risk?

-So whilst we patiently wait for the science to travel ever-so-slowly from Europe (by boat, it seems, or possibly a message in a bottle), we’re going to help you learn more about the dangers of toxic nail polish.
+So while we patiently wait for the science to travel ever-so-slowly from Europe (by boat, it seems, or possibly a message in a bottle), we’re going to help you learn more about the dangers of toxic nail polish.
 We’ll outline what look for, and where to find less toxic nail polish or pregnancy safe nail polish.

 The most toxic ingredients to watch out for are these three: